stan-dev/design-docs/designs/0027-adjoint-ode.md

-of the ODE adjoint method stems from calculating the above sums *directly* in contrast to the forward method which calculates every partial $\left. \frac{\partial y_n}{\partial p_m}\right|_{t=T}$ separatley.
+of the ODE adjoint method stems from calculating the above sums *directly* in contrast to the forward method which calculates every partial $\left. \frac{\partial y_n}{\partial p_m}\right|_{t=T}$ separately.
 In fact, the above sum is equal to a product of a row-vector of autodiff adjoints with the transpose of the Jacobian of the ODE solution wrt to the parameters at time $T$.